vectordotdev/vector/rfcs/2020-03-05-foreign-modules-wasm.md

 ## Sales Pitch

-Integrating a flexible, practical, simple WASM engine means we can:
+Integrating a flexible, practical, simple WASM module support means we can:

-* Expose one common interface to any existing and future languages.
+* Expose one common interface to any existing and future languages supported by WASM.
 * Allow large-scale users to use custom encodings.
 * Support and advertise a plugin system.
 * Empower us to modularize Vector's components and increase maintainability.